 If you are a native English speaker, nothing to suggest here from my side.
 You can just randomly pick up any English newspaper or tabloid.
 However, if you are not a native English user, I’d suggest you to choose an English newspaper from your native country.
 The reason behind saying so is that you need to feel comfortable in this sort of practice and a newspaper from your own country can give you this feeling.
-So, if you are a Chinese you can choose the People’s Daily, if you are an Indian, choose The Hindustan Times, for Spanish and Germans it can be The Local, For Sri-Lankans the Ceylon today.
+So, if you are Chinese you can choose the People’s Daily, if you are an Indian, choose The Hindustan Times, for Spanish and Germans it can be The Local, For Sri Lankans the Ceylon Today.
 The list can go on and on but I think you’ve got the general idea.

 Step 2: Choosing the right kind of article

 Now that you have chosen your newspaper to use for IELTS practice, you should choose some articles.
-Note that you need to give priority to your comfort zone again, i.e. you should articles which interest you most.
+Note that you need to give priority to your comfort zone again, i.e. you should articles that interest you most.

 Let me give you an example.
 My favourite niche of news is sports and environment.
-Therefore, I’ll choose any report of article that relates to sports or environment.
+Therefore, I’ll choose any report of article that relates to sports or the environment.
 This will give me some sort of mental relaxation because I like those subjects.
 Have you understood?
 I think you’ve got it.
 So, choose an article that you are more curious about.

 Step 3: Start practicing

 And now you are ready to start practicing with the articles.
-Here, I’ve divided my practice-strategy in four sections:
+Here, I’ve divided my practice strategy in four sections:

 - Writing and